RSYS-EDP/engage-rtc-web-client-collocation-demo-app/README.md

 The domain [rtr.egagedigital.ai](https://rtc.engagedigital.ai) is a sample domain used in the code base, you can check with radisys service provider for domain address and service phone number.

-Collocation: For conference establishment, all the participants should join the media server in the same zone.
+**Collocation:** For conference establishment, all the participants should join the media server in the same zone.
 If the initial call is established with a different media server, then collocation will occur so that call or media will be reestablished.

-For handling collocation, following event to be registerd:
+The following event has to be registered to manage collocation:
 ```
  engageDigitalSession.addEventHandler("collocation", () => {
       //your code here..